-We recently announced that we have agreed to a process with our Manager to internalize the Company's management function.
+In March 2020, we announced that we have agreed to a process with our Manager to internalize the Company's management function.
 If the internalization is completed, the management agreement will be terminated and, therefore, we will no longer pay a management fee.
-See "Business - Our Manager" in Item 1 and "Risks Relating to Our Relationship With Our Manager" in Item 1A of our Annual Report on Form 10-K.
+For further discussion of the related arbitration, see "Legal Proceedings" in Part II, Item 1 of this Quarterly Report on Form 10-Q. See "Business - Our Manager" in Item 1 and "Risks Relating to Our Relationship With Our Manager" in Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2019.

 We also incur servicing expenses related to the servicing of commercial real estate loans and other operating expenses.
-The increase in servicing expenses during thethree months ended March 31, 2020, as compared to the same period in2019, was driven by the growth of our investment portfolio, as described above.
-The increase in our operating expense ratio during the three months ended March 31, 2020, as compared to the same period in2019, resulted primarily from an increase in expenses related to the personnel and infrastructure to support the operation and growth of our business.
+The increase in servicing expenses during the three and six months ended June 30, 2020, as compared to the same periods in 2019, was driven by the growth of our investment portfolio, as described above.
+The increase in our operating expense ratio during the three and six months ended June 30, 2020, as compared to the same periods in 2019, resulted primarily from an increase in expenses related to the personnel and infrastructure to support the operation and growth of our business.
 Included in other operating expenses are direct and allocated costs incurred by our Manager on our behalf and reimbursed by us, including compensation paid to employees of our Manager serving as our principal financial officer, chief operating officer and general counsel.
 We reimburse our Manager for our allocable share of the compensation paid by our Manager to its personnel serving as our chief operating officer, principal financial officer and general counsel; we do not reimburse our Manager for any expenses related to the compensation of our chief executive officer or chief investment officer.